triton-inference-server/server/docs/model_repository.rst

 subdirectory where the name of the subdirectory corresponds to the version number of the model.
-Each model specifies a :ref:`version policy <section-version-policy>` that controls which of the versions in the model repository are made available by TRTIS at any given time.
+Each model specifies a :ref:`version policy <section-version-policy>` that controls which of the versions in the model repository are made available by the server at any given time.

 .. _section-framework-model-definition: